-Report Prepared by the members of GPE Nepal team: Jen Concepcion (Project Director), Bryan Acuna, Sophia Alfaro, Chelsea Gow, and Andrew McMahon.
+Report Prepared by the members of GPE Nepal team: Jen Concepcion (Project Director), Bryan Acuna, Sophia Alfaro, Chelsea Gow, Andrew McMahon, and Meena Barakam.

 Welcome back to Global Peace Exchange’s website for Project Nepal ’17 updates.
 For the 6th year now, we are enthusiastic about our return to the village of Meghauli, Chitwan.
 This year, we are a team of six students, two students from Birmingham-Southern College along with four others from Florida State University, who are all dedicated to carrying out sustainable initiatives in this rural town.
 Throughout the following two months, we will be consistently working with the members of this community to engage them in environmental awareness, English education, Youth Empowerment and Health & Sanitation.
 GPE Project Director Jen Concepcion will be leading a group of five GPE volunteers to implement the various sustainable projects in Meghauli, Nepal.

 In order to do so, we are continuing our partnership with the amazing non-governmental organization known as Clinic Nepal, founded by Hari Bhandary approximately 20 years ago.
 This organization actively works to improve the conditions in Meghauli by providing access to clean water, proper waste disposal, affordable health care and education.
 Hand in hand, we hope to combine our visions in the interest of the kind folks within the village, as well as providing a means for cultural exchange between the members of our team and those of the community.